 Please contact us as stated above if you wish to exercise any of these rights.

 We aim to directly resolve all complaints about how we handle personal information.
-If your complaint is about how we have handled your personal information, you can contact the CSG's and the Council's Data Protection Officer by email at firstname.lastname@example.org or by telephone on 0141 287 1055.
+If your complaint is about how we have handled your personal information, you can contact the Council's Data Protection Officer by Email or by phone on 0141 287 1055.

-If your complaint is not about a data protection matter you can find details on how to make a complaint on our website at www.glasgow.gov.uk/complaints.
+Please note if your complaint is not about a data protection matter you can find details on how to make a complaint on our website.

-For more details on how we process your personal information visit http://www.communitysafetyglasgow.org/privacy-policy/ or www.glasgow.gov.uk/privacy
+For more details on how we process your personal information visit our website.

-To raise a data protection query with Police Scotland, or to request a copy of CCTV footage which has been passed to Police Scotland and is under their control, please contact the Data Protection Central Processing Unit, Information Management Unit, Police Scotland, Queen Street, Aberdeen, AB10 1ZA or email@example.com.
+To raise a data protection query with Police Scotland, or to request a copy of CCTV footage which has been passed to Police Scotland under it's control, please contact the Data Protection Central Processing Unit, Information Management Unit, Police Scotland, Queen Street, Aberdeen, AB10 1ZA in writing or by Email.